AntennaPod/AntennaPod/CONTRIBUTING.md

 - If an issue has already been opened, see if you can add anything useful to it.
 - Otherwise, create a new issue on the "issues" page
 - Give a brief explanation about the problem that currently exists and why your requested feature solves this problem.
+- Try do be as specific as possible.
+Please not only explain *what* the feature does, but also *how*.
+When your request is about changing or extending the UI, describe what the UI would look like and how the user would interact with it.

 Translating AntennaPod
 ----------------------